nikhil1raghav/blog/content/about.md

 Hi, I'm Nikhil.
 Welcome to my website.

+As of writing this, It has been 1 year since I'm out of college and employed at [Flipkart](https://flipkart.com) where I work as a Software Engineer.
+At work I build and maintain an internal CI/CD platform.
+My work primarily involves developing REST APIs that interface with container orchestration tools and workflow engines.
+Occasionally, I also get to work on the internals of these technologies.

+Recently I created [kindle-send](https://github.com/nikhil1raghav/kindle-send).
+It allows you to send webpages, collection of bookmarks as an ebook to your ereader.
+Try this, if you read a lot of blogs and don't like to strain your eyes on a digital screen.

-I like singing, basketball, reading all kind of books (except softcore self-help), graphic designing (almost created a new logo for codeforces) , creating tools to remove toil from my workflow, and watching movies.
+My hobbies include singing, playing basketball, reading all kind of books and blogs (except softcore self-help), collecting music,  designing banners, logos and vector art.
+I'm a sucker for good visual design and typography.
+Trying to learn 3D modelling just because I love what [beeplecrap](https://www.behance.net/beeple) does.

+I watch a lot of movies too if that passes as a hobby.

+I'm happiest when I'm solving complex problems with people who are kind, thoughtful and love to learn from each other.

+I'm a solid type [A-person](https://www.b-society.org/chronobiology/).

 [Gallery](https://gallery.purpleterm.com/) - Some digital art and banners that I created